Drop your skis off from Friday - Monday and receive your skis the following Friday.

 Steel Brushing: A steel bristle brush is used to remove some base oxidation and open the pores to better receive the hot wax applications.

-Warm Scrape: A warm temperature wax is applied with an iron.
-The wax is scraped off and brushed before it has completely cooled.
-This removes impurities picked up from the snow like: dirt, diesel exhaust and pine tannins.
-It also provides a good base for the saturation wax, making it more durable.
+Warm Scrape: A warm temperature base prep wax is applied with an iron.
+The wax is scraped off again before it has completely cooled.
+This removes tiny pollutants stuck in the pores of the ski base which can be picked up from the snow like dirt, diesel residue, and pine tannins.
+It also prepares the base for the saturation wax, making it more durable.

 Saturation Wax: The final hot wax application is ironed in and left to cool overnight.
 This long cooling process ensures the wax has maximum time to sink into the base for maximum durability and the best glide.

 Final Polish: Finally, the skis are scraped of excess wax, polished successively with medium bronze, stiff nylon, and soft nylon brushes respectively to bring out the satin shine of a finished set of skis.